 Dan L Duncan Reading Initiative

-During the school year, the Dan L Duncan Reading Initiative provides early intervention to students who are at-risk for or who are experiencing reading failure as well as enrichment programs for students with grade level academic skills.
-We currently serve children in grades K-5 in English and Grades K-2 in Spanish.
-All intervention programs are evidence-based and have been identified as effective approaches to reading instruction.
+During the school year, AERO provides intervention to students who are at-risk for or who are experiencing reading difficulties, as well as enrichment programs for students with grade level academic skills.
+We currently serve children in grades PreK-8th in English.
+All programs are evidence-based and have been identified as effective approaches to reading instruction.
 Based on assessment results and needs, an individualized instructional plan is implemented.

-- Early Reading Level 1: 80-100 percent on both letter and sound identification and reading less than 60 words correct per minute on a grade 1 story.
+- Early Reading Level I- 80-100 percent on both letter and sound identification and reading less than 60 words correct per minute on a grade 1 story.

-- Early Reading Level 2: 80-100 percent on both letter and sound identification and reading 60-89 words correct per minute on a grade 2 story.
+- Early Reading Level II- 80-100 percent on both letter and sound identification and reading 60-89 words correct per minute on a grade 2 story.

-- Fluency and Comprehension Level– Reading at least 90 words correct per minute on a grade 2 story but still developing in word attack, fluency, and comprehension
+- Fluency and Comprehension Level– Reading at least 90 words correct per minute on a grade 2 story but still developing in word attack, fluency, and comprehension.

 |Level||Phonemic Awareness||Phonics||Word Recognition and Spelling||Vocabulary and Fluency||Listening and Reading Comprehension|